 Hugo Richard Ensslin wrote an important book: Recipes for Mixed Drinks.
 It was self-published shortly before Prohibition.
 We don’t know much about him, although he is now considered one of the most important bartenders.

 Hugo Richard Ensslin was not a special bartender.
 He was not employed in a famous hotel, but in a second-rate New York hotel.
 His name never appeared in the newspapers and he was not talked about in New York.
 So it is that we know very little about him.
-From immigration documents and the census, we know that he was born somewhere in Germany, on 25 January 1880.
-After apparently training as a photographer, he went to America unaccompanied by his parents, with only a single suitcase: at 16, in 1896, he booked a berth on the steerage of the Red Star Line’s SS Kensington and crossed from Antwerp to New York.
-On 2 July 1907 he married Margaret Quigley, a native New Yorker who died in 1925, and became a naturalised citizen.
 He was of medium height and build, had brown hair and brown eyes.
+From immigration documents and the census, we know that he was born somewhere in Württemberg, on 25 January 1880.
+After apprenticing as a painter and photographer, he left for America unaccompanied by his parents, with only a single suitcase: at 16, in 1896, he booked a berth on the steerage of the Red Star Line’s SS Kensington and crossed from Antwerp to New York.
+At first he worked as a cashier for a few years, then went to Ohio for a while and back to Germany.
+In the early 1910s he returned to New York and worked at the bar of the Wallick Hotel in Times Square.
+He was employed there at least until the start of Prohibition.
 He enlisted in 1918 to fight on the side of the US in the First World War.
 We also know that he lived at 2013 Fifth Avenue in Harlem for many years.
-Nothing more is known.
+On 2 July 1907 he married Margaret Quigley, a native New Yorker who died in 1925.
+In 1925, he followed the manager of the Wallick Hotel to Wilkes Barre, a Pennsilvania town, where he managed the Sterling Hotel restaurant.
+In 1929 he shot himself, either because of health problems or because of a failed relationship.

-The house has survived, it is the one in the picture shown here https://goo.gl/maps/P3B4ALXfS1BAJhDk6 the one in the block on the left edge.
+The house in Harlem has survived, it is the one in the picture shown here https://goo.gl/maps/P3B4ALXfS1BAJhDk6 the one in the block on the left edge.

 Hugo Ensslin wrote an important book.
 It was self-published in his house in Harlem.
 The first edition appeared in 1916, the second followed in 1917.
 The book was not very successful and thus became one of the rarest bar books.
 It was so rare that at one point people didn’t even know it and were looking for it.